The 2020 Pfeiffer Center CSA

-The Pfeiffer Center’s 2019 CSA offers 23 weekly pickups of our own freshly harvested, biodynamically raised vegetables, herbs and flowers on Tuesdays from June 11 through November 12.
-Pickup will be conveniently located at the Fellowship Community’s Duryea Farm from 3:30 to 6:00pm.
+The 2020 Pfeiffer Center CSA offers 22 weekly pickups of our own freshly harvested, biodynamically raised vegetables, herbs, and flowers from June 16 through November 10.
+Pickup is conveniently located at the Fellowship Community’s Duryea Farm.
 Members receive a weekly produce list email, and a monthly CSA newsletter with farm news, recipes, and pictures.
-Share cost: $759-$989 sliding scale (about $33-$43 per week).
+Shares are offered at a sliding scale of $726-$946 ($33-$43 per week).
 Five percent of members’ share cost helps purchase a share for a family in need.

 What Is a CSA?